IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 			`Forwarder`
 Filtered  by config value: `Notice`

-### ChainSyncSerialised.NodeToNode.Send.IntersectNotFound
+### ChainSync.Remote.Serialised.Send.IntersectNotFound

-***
-The reply to the consumer that no intersection was found: none of thepoints the consumer supplied are on the producer chain.
+> The reply to the consumer that no intersection was found: none of the points the consumer supplied are on the producer chain.
-The message also tells the consumer about the head point of the producer.
+>  The message also tells the consumer about the head point of the producer.
-***

 From current configuration: